Adeline-Lacroix/Adeline-Lacroix.github.io/_publications/2024-08-02-Reduced-spatial-frequencies-differenciation.md

 title: "Reduced spatial frequency differentiation and sex-related specificities in fearful face detection in autism: insights from EEG and the predictive brain model"
 collection: publications
 permalink: /publication/2024-01-01-spatial-frequency-differentiation-autism
 excerpt: 'This study investigates predictive processes in face processing in autistic individuals, focusing on how spatial frequencies influence the detection of fearful faces.
-The results reveal that autistic individuals, regardless of sex, show behavioral differences in fear detection compared to non-autistic individuals.
-However, the study highlights significant sex differences, suggesting that autistic females may engage different neural mechanisms than males during face processing.'
+The results reveal that autistic individuals, regardless of sex, show behavioral and neurophysiological differences in fear detection compared to non-autistic individuals.
+The study also highlights significant sex differences, suggesting that autistic females may engage different neural mechanisms than males during face processing.'
 date: 2024/08/02
 venue: 'Autism Research'
 paperurl: 'https://onlinelibrary.wiley.com/doi/full/10.1002/aur.3209'